tporadowski/redis/Redis on Windows.md

 `SO_REUSEADDR` is skipped (it fails the bind).
-A leftover socket file from a crash is `DeleteFile`d before bind. `unixsocketperm` is best-effort `_chmod`; the real ACL is the process token’s default NTFS DACL (typically the creating user and Administrators).
-Do not treat `unixsocketperm 700` as Linux-equivalent.
+A leftover socket file from a crash is `DeleteFile`d before bind. `unixsocketperm` is best-effort CRT `_chmod` (owner write bit only).
+The real ACL is the process token’s default NTFS DACL (typically the creating user and Administrators).
+Do not treat `unixsocketperm 700` as Linux `0700`.
+`tests/windows/smoke_unix.ps1` checks the socket file exists and prints the NTFS owner.

 `redis-cli -s path\to\redis.sock PING`.

-Smoke: `tests/windows/smoke_unix.ps1`.
+Protocol errors (`-ERR Protocol error: …`) and `QUIT +OK` are written, then the socket is `shutdown(SD_SEND)` and the recv queue is drained before `closesocket`.
+A plain close with unread recv data is RST on Windows and used to drop that reply (`I/O error reading reply`).

 ## TLS